danieljromero15/Projects-C/README.md

 ## IMPORTANT
-This main branch is blank.
+The main branch is blank.
 Separate languages are in each branch.

 Mega Project List
 ========